Winter 2020: Community Design for Resiliency

 But when they are left out of the adaptation planning process - the consequences can be disastrous.

-Proponents say density can lessen impacts of environmental sprawl
+Proponents say density can lessen environmental impacts of sprawl.

-More new homes are being built to higher standards and existing homes are being upgraded both for efficiency and to protect against extreme weather
+More new homes are being built to higher standards and existing homes are being upgraded both for efficiency and to protect against extreme weather.

 Protecting Local Economics from Extreme Weather Impacts